coupergateway/couper-examples/kubernetes-configuration/README.md

 [Kubernetes](https://kubernetes.io/docs/home/), also known as *K8s*, is an established open-source container orchestration.
 We will describe a Couper integration as gateway service to connect multiple internal services.

 > **Note:** Currently Couper is not an [Ingress-Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).
-This is still required for e.g. TLS offloading.
+This is still required e.g. for TLS offloading.

 ## Requirements

 A running Kubernetes Cluster where you can apply the following configuration manifests.
-Running a local cluster can be achieved with e.g. [MiniKube](https://minikube.sigs.k8s.io/docs/).
+Running a local cluster can be achieved e.g. with the [MiniKube](https://minikube.sigs.k8s.io/docs/).

 The [`kubectl`](https://kubernetes.io/docs/tasks/tools/) is required to apply the manifest files to your cluster.